How do you apply to the PharmD program?

 When is the pharmacy school application deadline?

-The application cycle will open July 14.
+The application cycle opened July 14.
 Be advised that your full PharmCAS application

 must be e-submitted, completed and verified by June 1 to be considered for admission.